 Currently, she is a freelance food writer for the San Francisco Chronicle, San Francisco magazine, Coastal Living, Food Arts, Wine Spectator, Every Day with Rachael Ray, Via, East Bay Express, Oakland magazine, Alameda magazine, Edible Silicon Valley and other publications, including the online site, Tasting Table San Francisco.
 She ghost-writes and tests recipes for cookbook authors.
 She lends expertise as a food industry/food trend consultant.
 Additionally, she was a judge for the 2009 James Beard Foundation Cookbook Awards.

-Look for her first cookbook, “San Francisco Chef’s Table” (Lyons Press) to publish winter 2013.
+Her first cookbook, “San Francisco Chef’s Table” (Lyons Press), debuted in winter 2013.

 In 2008, she created FoodGal.com, a food and wine blog that features interviews with celebrated chefs, reviews of intriguing cookbooks and products, the scoop on new restaurants, irresistible recipes, and her singular take on how food touches every aspect of our lives.
 In 2009, her blog was awarded second place for “Best Food Blog” in the nation by the Association of Food Journalists.